Air shafts

 The term ‘overwind’ refers to the position on the roll where the web meets the roll and winds onto it – the roll winds from the top of the roll.

-When unwinding some low-tack and adhesive rolls the material being unwound can remain stuck to the parent roll longer than is helpful to the overall process, this can lead to a running web either gaining too much tension or temporarily losing tension.
-This problem is solved by including a peel-off roller near the unwind / …
+When unwinding some low-tack and adhesive rolls the material being unwound can remain stuck to the parent roll longer than is helpful to the overall process.
+This can lead to a running web either gaining too much tension or temporarily losing tension.

 The controls on slitters are designed to be very simple to operate yet the system has extensive diagnostics should they be required.
 We also provide a port on the system for secure Internet access to allow our engineers to monitor the performance of the machine remotely.
-To utilise the remote diagnostic system, we require the …

-Reversible running enables salvage / doctor rewinders to run in two directions, allowing print direction to be corrected without the need to unload and re-load the roll.
+Reversible running enables salvage/doctor rewinders to run in two directions, allowing print direction to be corrected without the need to unload and re-load the roll.

-On a machine with a shafted unwind the master / parent roll is supported by a shaft running through the core of the roll.
+On a machine with a shafted unwind the master/parent roll is supported by a shaft running through the core of the roll.

 Circular knives that rotate together as a male and female pair acting much like a pair of scissors, generally used for heavier gauge films and papers.